-Walang Pasok: Class Suspensions on October 4, 2025 (Saturday) due to Typhoon Paolo
+Walang Pasok: Class Suspensions on January 16, 2026 (Friday) due to Typhoon Ada

-Heavy rains may prompt several cities, municipalities, and schools to suspend face-to-face classes (Walang Pasok) on October 4, 2025 (Saturday).
+Heavy rains may prompt several cities, municipalities, and schools to suspend face-to-face classes (Walang Pasok) on January 16, 2026 (Friday).
 Torrential rains exceeding 100 mm are expected to hit many areas in the central and southern parts of the country.
-Further, the weather agency has already alerted the public about the risk of flooding and landslides.
+The weather agency has already alerted the public about the risk of flooding and landslides.
 PAGASA forecasts that the heavy rains will intensify from the afternoon into the evening.
-In addition, this weather disturbance prompted class suspensions in various areas, as announced by the Department of Education (DepEd) and local government units.
+This weather disturbance prompted class suspensions in various areas, as announced by the Department of Education (DepEd) and local government units.

 Safety Reminders for Students and Parents